FusionAuth/fusionauth-quickstart-rust-actix-web/README.md

 docker compose up
 ```

-This will start a PHP container, PostgreSQL, Opensearch and the FusionAuth server.
+This will start PostgreSQL, Opensearch and the FusionAuth server.

 FusionAuth will initially be configured with these settings: